-Dogs come in all shapes and sizes- not to mention their own personalities.
-Yet we tend to make assumptions based on a dog’s look and behaviour as to what breed it could possibly originate from.
+Dogs come in all shapes and sizes- not to mention their personalities.
+We tend to make assumptions based on a dog’s look and behavior as to what breed it could originate from.
 Whether adopted from a dog sanctuary, the streets, or a friend, the origins of mixed breed dogs have remained a mystery.
 Have you ever wondered where your puppy gets its large paws?
 Perhaps one of the parents is Great Dane or a Labrador, but who knows it could be a Mastiff.
-Every owner of a mixed breed dog surely is intrigued and baffled by the question many strangers ask, when stopping them to pat their dog “What breed is it?”
+Every owner of a mixed breed dog surely is intrigued and baffled by the question many strangers ask when stopping them to pat their dog “What breed is it?”

-For all of you who ever wondered where your mixed breed dog comes from, the answer may simply be in the genes.
-With the recent advent of dog DNA testing it seems that it is now possible to determine your canine’s background.
+For all of you who ever wondered where your mixed breed dog comes from, the answer may only be in the genes.
+With the recent advent of dog DNA testing, it seems that it is now possible to determine your canine’s background.

 What does your canine have to go through to get the DNA test?

 Getting to know the mix of breeds inside your dog is now possible with dog breed verification testing.
-All that is required is a mouth swab sample of the dog in question in order to establish from which breeds the dog being tested has inherited his or her DNA.
+All that is required is a mouth swab sample of the dog in question to establish from where the breed of the dog has inherited the DNA.

 Choosing a company that has a reputable name for performing dog DNA testing would be the right choice as the more breeds a company has in their database, the more accurate your results.
-The quality of the tests is not standardised and not all companies offer tests that are equally accurate; therefore it is recommended you pick carefully where to send your canine’s information.
+The quality of the tests is not standardized, and not all companies offer tests that are equally accurate; therefore it is recommended you pick where to send your canine’s information for analysis.

-Results of the testing, typically involve a breakdown of the key breeds detected and their historical background, appearance and behaviour.
-Usually, the dog breeds that forms the largest part of your dog’s DNA would be indicated as the primary breeds- you dog will also carry the most obviously physical and behavioural traits from the breeds which form the largest part of its DNA.
-Those breeds which form a smaller part of their DNA would be the secondary breeds and then those dog breeds which form the most insignificant or smallest part of your mongrel’s DNA will be indicated as a tertiary breed.
-The tiers are not standard across DNA tests so some companies might offer more tiers whilst others might offer less.
+Results of the testing, typically involve a breakdown of the critical breeds detected and their historical background, appearance, and behavior.
+Usually, the dog breeds that forms the most significant part of your dog’s DNA will is indicated as the primary breeds- your dog will also carry the most obvious physical and behavioral traits from the breeds which form the most significant part of its DNA.
+Those breeds which form a smaller portion of their DNA would be the secondary breeds, and then those dog breeds which constitute the most insignificant or most unimportant part of your mongrel’s DNA will be indicated as a tertiary breed.
+The tiers are not standard across DNA tests so some companies might offer more tiers whilst others might provide less.

 The dog DNA test results then delve into the inheritance of genes and if detected, also the mixed breed signatures.